ChrisZie/HugoSymphony/content/service/masterplan/_index.md

   - heroHeading : Choose to create a legacy that lasts a lifetime

 quizcards:
-  - titlefront: PLANNING
+  - titlefront: planning
     textfront: How Many UNESCO Ecotourism sites, mainly Wildlife and Marine Sanctuaries, Parks, and Reserves, Have Ecotourism Management Plans?
     bgimagefront: https://cdn.pixabay.com/photo/2016/03/21/10/44/desert-1270345_1280.jpg
     titleback: 54% Of All Sites
     textback: Become a world-class destination!
 Without an Ecotourism Management Plan, you suffer from overtourism, lower Social Welfare, safety and legal issues, and quick site degredation.<br><br>We create a fully detailed Master Plan that provides actionable steps that can be done ASAP.
 We make sure that you, your staff, and your society are more capable of managing your tourism, putting in place needed guides, structures, rules, and revenue-generation mechanisms that will keep you attracting tourists for as long as you wish.
     bgimageback: https://cdn.pixabay.com/photo/2019/10/25/00/55/golden-eagle-4575691_1280.jpg

-  - titlefront: POLICIES
+  - titlefront: policies
     textfront: By How Much Does Ecotourism Site Damage Decrease When Signs Are Visibly Clear, Showing Visitors What They Can And **Cannot** Do?
     bgimagefront: https://cdn.pixabay.com/photo/2016/11/29/05/33/bryce-canyon-1867563_1280.jpg
     titleback: A 76% Decrease
     textback: Education creates excellence!
 Without fully visible codes on how visitors should behave, major site damage occurs, from property damage to uncontrolled garbage and more.<br><br>As people who have managed both Non-Profits and Tourism businesses, we fully understand the challenges that exist in knowing how to create and apply behavioural codes to foreign (and even local) visitors.
 We create the most effective communication that overcomes language barriers and is understandable to visitors from BOTH the West and East.
     bgimageback: https://cdn.pixabay.com/photo/2017/06/26/16/20/desert-fox-2444230_1280.jpg

-  - titlefront: PEOPLE
+  - titlefront: people
     textfront: By How Much More Are Ecotourism Site Policies Followed When A Uniformed Guard Is Visibly Present During Normal Visiting Hours?
     bgimagefront: https://cdn.pixabay.com/photo/2016/01/08/18/00/antelope-canyon-1128815_1280.jpg
     titleback: A 49% Increase
     textback: Setup supporting staff!
 Having the right staff present in good numbers, from guards to waste collectors, is the key difference between a loved tourist site and a destroyed one.<br><br>We have staffed numerous projects and understand fully how important having the right numbers of the right staff can be.
 The Master Plan captures these details fully, accounting for the carrying capacity constraints of each individual Ecotourism site, and describing in detail the numbers of staff needed with all of their specific roles.
     bgimageback: https://cdn.pixabay.com/photo/2019/11/16/13/53/desert-lynx-4630313_1280.jpg

-  - titlefront: PROFITS
+  - titlefront: profits
     textfront: How Much Of An Ecotourism Site's Revenue Must Be Retained By Site Staff To Ensure Ongoing Site Improvements And Maintenance?
     bgimagefront: https://cdn.pixabay.com/photo/2016/04/30/15/56/desert-1363152_1280.jpg
     titleback: 50% Reinvested